 Founded in 2018

-The Illinois Hemp Growers Association is a benefit corporation supported by the sponsorship, donations, and dues of approximately 600 grassroots members.
+The Illinois Hemp Growers Association is a women-led benefit corporation supported by the sponsorship, donations, and dues of over 1,000 grassroots members.
 The IHGA educates producers and consumers while representing the industry's best interests in Springfield and throughout the state of Illinois.

 Our goal is to build the resources and relationships necessary to grow a sustainable and equitable hemp industry.
 The IHGA achieves its goal through public education, consultation and service, working with legislators and statewide media on the issues, and volunteerism.